First Step To Finding A Hearing Aid

 Consider the following technologies when choosing the best hearing aids for you:

-- Direct Streaming to iPhone — Some premium-level hearing aids feature Made-for-iPhone models.
-These models allow for seamless integration with any device running Apple’s iOS.
-This means you can stream your phone calls and music directly from your iPhone to the hearing aids, giving you better sound quality, clarity, and stereo listening.
+— Some premium-level hearing aids feature Bluetooth connectivity.
+These models allow for seamless integration between the hearing aids and newer cell phone technology.
+This means you can stream your phone calls and music directly from your cell phone to your hearing aids, giving you better sound quality, clarity, and stereo listening.

 Three such accessories include a remote mic, or spouse mic, that streams your conversation partner’s voice directly to your hearing aids; a television listening device that streams program sound directly to your hearing aids; and a device that streams calls and music directly to your hearing aids.
 Each of these is sold separately, but can improve listening enjoyment and hearing aid performance significantly.

-Some of the exciting new hearing aid technology we now have available which features these advanced options includes Widex Beyond, Widex Dream, and ReSound LINX3.
+Some of the exciting new hearing aid technology we now have available which features these advanced options includes Widex Evoke, Phonak Marvel, ReSound Quattro, Starkey Livo and Signia brands.